Ithil-protocol/docs/docs/faq.md

 Large APYs in the percentage of thousands are possible with investments that provide daily yields of 1% or more.
 Due to your liquidity pool rewards being constantly farmed and reinvested, the interest compounds on larger and larger amounts.
 Who can whitelist tokens?
 Adding a new supported token is a governance-based decision and needs a global evaluation on the specific token to be added.
 Currently, we support almost any type of ERC20 tokens, including taxed, rebasing and tokens with hodler reflection tax.

+# A liquidity provider wants to withdraw but all funds are deployed, what happens?
+They will need to wait that a position is closed or liquidated to unstake funds.
+At the same time, the more the Vault is used, the less it becomes profitable to open a position, thus freeing funds automatically.